Hippodoodle/genre-bot-project/README.md

             - present results
             - early on, present work done by other people (how they do it, what they've done, what I am trying to do)
-            - explore non neural network solutions (SVMs good for music for example) -> link back to **here
+            - explore non neural network solutions (SVMs good for music for example) -> link back to **here 07/02/2023 Fourteenth Supervisor Meeting
+    - Notes:
+        - Presented results
+        - Suggested lr scheduler
+        - Does look like there is a set of optimal hyperparameters
+        - Quick look at genres that often misclassify
+        - Discussed genre labels, international is a bad label -> different countries have different styles, explains poor performance
+        - 8 way confusion matrix reinforces the folk-instrumental confusion, reassuring that results are congruent
+        - Use a different confusion matrix for each model -> if concerned about page space, can put matrices in the appendix
+        - Diss probably won't go far enough for publication, but could be handed on to a master's student to carry on research

 ***